TDAHung/GO-backend/README.md

 # rails server
 # I try to deploy it by Fly.io but I have some bugs that the app cannot compile assets/images but assets/stylesheet is still work, don't know the reason
 # Here is the domain https://go-backend.fly.dev/
+# plus I still cannot do the smooth animation 😄😄